SuperElastix/SimpleElastix/Documentation/Sphinx/GettingStarted.rst

 SuperBuild On Linux
 -------------------

 SimpleElastix can be compiled with the SuperBuild.
 The SuperBuild is a script that automatically downloads and install any dependencies so you can don't have to install elastix, ITK or SWIG on beforehand.
 The only thing you need is CMake, git and a compiler toolchain.
-To build SimpleElastix, use the following steps to download the code and start the build:
+To build SimpleElastix, use the following commands to download the code and start the build:

 ::